-The 2022 International Symposium on Antennas and Propagation (ISAP) will be held from October 31 (Monday) to 3 November (Thursday), 2022, at the International Convention Centre (ICC), Darling Harbor, Sydney, Australia.
+The 2023 International Symposium on Antennas and Propagation (ISAP) will be held from October 30 (Monday) to 2 November (Thursday), 2023, at the Berjaya Times Square Hotel, Kuala Lumpur, Malaysia

 The International Union of Radio Science (URSI - Union Radio-Scientifique Internationale) was established in 1919 to cover the discipline of radio science.
 Since that date it has encouraged the growth of all aspects of the science associated with radio waves.
 This has become a very large subject with applications ranging from telecommunications to radio astronomy.
 URSI is interdisciplinary and encompasses both the science of electromagnetic waves and the engineering applications of radio, microwaves and optical waves it is effectively concerned with the science base for telecommunications.

 The origins of the University of Florence date back to the Studium Generale set up by the Florentine Republic in 1321.
 The subjects taught were Civil and Canon Law, Literature, and Medicine.
 There have been illustrious scholars such as Giovanni Boccaccio, who lectured on the Divina Commedia.
 In 1859, all the courses were put together and formed the basis for the Istituto Superiore di Studi pratici e di Perfezionamento.
 Finally, in 1924, it became a University.
 Nowadays, it is one of the largest and most productive public research systems in Italy.
 This result is accomplished thanks to the number of permanent and temporary researchers working in a wide range of disciplinary and scientific fields and the numerous junior scientists in training.